-Hungary United States United Kingdom Israel Germany Slovakia France Canada China Brazil Romania Australia Netherlands Ireland Austria Sweden Russia Switzerland Belgium Italy Singapore Czech Republic Poland Philippines Serbia Spain South Korea Argentina Norway Ukraine Denmark Mexico Finland India Portugal Japan Hong Kong South Africa Turkey New Zealand Greece Croatia Vietnam Thailand Bulgaria Indonesia Malaysia Colombia Chile Slovenia Luxembourg Nigeria Taiwan Venezuela Lithuania Morocco United Arab Emirates Algeria Latvia Peru Estonia Tunisia Kazakhstan Saudi Arabia Ecuador Belarus Togo Uruguay Costa Rica Albania Pakistan Benin North Macedonia Moldova Egypt Georgia Malta Iceland Senegal Cote D'Ivoire Belize Cyprus Bosnia and Herzegovina Ghana Iran Azerbaijan Bangladesh Panama Rwanda Angola Iraq Montenegro Dominican Republic Lebanon Trinidad and Tobago Honduras Reunion Nepal Kenya Armenia Paraguay Guatemala Oman Isle of Man Namibia Puerto Rico New Caledonia Zimbabwe Kosovo Madagascar Palestinian Territory Bolivia Yemen Sri Lanka Uzbekistan Guadeloupe Kuwait Zambia Monaco Libya Ethiopia Nicaragua Bahamas Myanmar Guyana Tanzania Cuba Martinique Bhutan Saint Lucia Barbados Cambodia Jordan Fiji Bermuda Turkmenistan Aland Islands U.S. Virgin Islands Suriname Mozambique Jamaica Sudan French Guiana Vanuatu San Marino Grenada Haiti Dominica Afghanistan Cayman Islands Vatican City Bahrain Mauritius Mongolia Syria Kyrgyzstan Netherlands Antilles Gibraltar El Salvador Romania Flag Meaning & Details 731 VISITORS FROM HERE!
+Hungary United States United Kingdom Israel Germany Slovakia France Canada China Brazil Romania Australia Netherlands Ireland Austria Sweden Russia Switzerland Belgium Italy Singapore Czech Republic Poland Philippines Serbia Spain South Korea Argentina Norway Ukraine Denmark Mexico Finland India Portugal Japan Hong Kong South Africa Turkey New Zealand Greece Croatia Vietnam Thailand Indonesia Malaysia Bulgaria Colombia Chile Slovenia Luxembourg Nigeria Taiwan Venezuela Lithuania Morocco Algeria United Arab Emirates Latvia Peru Estonia Tunisia Kazakhstan Saudi Arabia Ecuador Belarus Togo Uruguay Albania Costa Rica Pakistan Benin North Macedonia Moldova Egypt Georgia Malta Iceland Senegal Bangladesh Cote D'Ivoire Belize Cyprus Bosnia and Herzegovina Ghana Iran Azerbaijan Panama Rwanda Angola Iraq Montenegro Dominican Republic Lebanon Trinidad and Tobago Honduras Reunion Nepal Kenya Armenia Paraguay Guatemala Oman Isle of Man Namibia Puerto Rico New Caledonia Zimbabwe Kosovo Madagascar Palestinian Territory Bolivia Yemen Sri Lanka Uzbekistan Guadeloupe Kuwait Zambia Monaco Libya Ethiopia Nicaragua Bahamas Myanmar Papua New Guinea Guernsey Guyana Tanzania Cuba Martinique Bhutan Saint Lucia Barbados Cambodia Jordan Fiji Bermuda Turkmenistan Aland Islands U.S. Virgin Islands Suriname Mozambique Jamaica Sudan French Guiana Vanuatu San Marino Grenada Haiti Dominica Afghanistan Cayman Islands Vatican City Bahrain Mauritius Mongolia Syria Kyrgyzstan Netherlands Antilles Gibraltar El Salvador Romania Flag Meaning & Details 733 VISITORS FROM HERE!
 Romania Flag Flag Information three equal vertical bands of cobalt blue (hoist side), chrome yellow, and vermilion red modeled after the flag of France, the colors are those of the principalities of Walachia (red and yellow) and Moldavia (red and blue), which united in 1862 to form Romania the national coat of arms that used to be centered in the yellow band has been removed note: now similar to the flag of Chad, whose blue band is darker also resembles the flags of Andorra and Moldova

 Learn more about Romania »